 You can also create courses.

-The “Create” menu is at the top of the screen.
+The “Create a course” button is at the top of the "Courses" menu.
 Click it and insert the course’s name, category, and what language your course is aimed at.

 We’ll add some vocabulary and phrases.